lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 ### `Controller` / `View` / `Router`

 Once you have this parsing logic, time to add this new user action in your `Controller`.
 Use the pseudo-code above as a guide of this new method.
+For your first attempt, you can copy-paste the working parsing code into your controller.

+Think about the **class** that should be used to hold information parsed from the web, what is it?

 Try it live running your Cookbook!